unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Actions**

 **_Paralyzing Touch_**.
-Melee Spell Attack:_ +12 to hit, reach 5 ft., one creature. _Hit:_ 10 (3d6) cold damage.
+Melee Tek Attack:_ +12 to hit, reach 5 ft., one creature. _Hit:_ 10 (3d6) cold damage.
 The target must succeed on a DC 18 Constitution saving throw or be paralyzed for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 **Legendary Actions**